-Management have exercised judgement in selecting the appropriate discount rate for application to intangible assets when carrying out impairment calculations and have applied a pre-tax discount rate of 24%.
+Management have exercised judgement in selecting the appropriate discount rate for application to intangible assets when carrying out impairment calculations and have applied a pre-tax discount rate of 20.7%.

-The other intangible asset detailed in note 13 is being written down over a 10 year period with a remaining useful life of 5 years.
+The other intangible asset detailed in note 13 is being written down over a 10 year period with a remaining useful life of 2 years.

-The directors feel that this is a realistic period given that the Stirling Assynt (Europe) Limited subscriber base formed from the original purchase of Assynt Associates continues to expand.
+The directors feel that this continues to be a realistic period given that the Stirling Assynt (Europe) Limited has been trading for 8 years.